 Name Description

+RtrDeadInterval Specifies the number of seconds after which to declare a router down if no hello packets are received.
+You must configure this field to the same value for all routers attached to a common network.
+The default is 40.

 Pollinterval Specifies the number of seconds between hello packets sent to an inactive NBMA neighbor.
 The default is 120.

 State Shows the state of the OSPFv3 interface as one of the following:

 • down

 loopback

-waiting
+• waiting

 pointToPoint

 designatedRouter

 backupDesginatedRouter

 otherDesignatedRouter

 DesignatedRouter Shows the router ID for the designated router.

 BackupDesignatedRouter Shows the router ID for the backup designated router.

 MetricValue Specifies the cost for the interface.
 A value of zero indicates the metric value depends on the speed of the interface, when the state of the interface is up.
 The default value for a brouter port or VLAN is 1.
-The default value for a tunnel is 100.